Datawarehouse Fundamental Questions

 =JavaScript:Void(windows.open["reportpath"])

-Q: How do we take checkboxes at Report Level?
+take checkboxes at Report Level?

 Ans: